-Work Programme To be delivered by: Yr1 Yr2 Yr3 Yr4 Yr5 Tobacco Dependence To complete the establishment of Tobacco Dependence Services across all inpatient and maternity services.
-We will identify opportunities to improve pathways and support in the community and primary care.
-An assurance cycle will be established to enable targeted support, along with an evaluation. √ Healthy Weight To further embed the tier 2 programme through training and awareness across sectors, with targeted support where needed.
-Performance monitoring will continue and analysis or the 'obesity burden profile'.
-Further exploration of inequity across tier 3/4 interventions to be undertaken and addressed. ✓ ✓ Alcohol Dependence To evaluate the Alcohol Care Teams established in each hospital to inform future decision making, and test the early intervention and targeted prevention pilot. ✓
+Work Programme To be delivered by: Yr1 Yr2 Yr3 Yr4 Yr5 Tobacco Dependence To complete the establishment of Tobacco Dependence Service and maternity services.
+We will identify opportunities to improsupport in the community and primary care.
+An assurance cycle to enable targeted support, along with an evaluation. ve pathways and ✓ Healthy Weight To further embed the tier 2 programme through training and a sectors, with targeted support where needed.
+Performance me and analysis or the 'obesity burden profile'.
+Further exploration tier 3/4 interventions to be undertaken and addressed. onitoring will continue ✓ ✓ Alcohol Dependence To evaluate the Alcohol Care Teams established in each hospital decision making, and test the early intervention and targeted page 1. ✓

-Page 36 Place Plans
+Place Plans